Huisquare/nfdv/README.md

 ```

 You have the environment set up to run the pipeline on Google Cloud now!
+Next, please replace the `gls` part in nextflow.config with the matching qualities of your Google virtual machine.
+`git clone` this repository to your terminal and follow the steps to run this pipeline.

 ## More about Docker Containers
 To ensure that such tools used in the Nextflow pipeline can run on any machine without running into errors of uninstalled dependencies, Docker containers are used.
 We are able to encapsulate each process in a Docker container.
 The configurations needed in the container can be specified in a Docker image, and the image is used like a piece of instruction to build the Docker container.
 When a process is being run, it would be running in a container, which we can think of as an environment that is specially configured for that process.
 Therefore, there are no worries about the environment in the deployed machine affecting the execution of each process.